badvision/lawless-legends/Docs/Tutorials/BigBlue/TaleOfBigBlue.md

 Part 3: ...and calc! and blend! and calc!
 -----------------------------------------

-*Hey!* Check out the video screencast of part 3: TK
+*Hey!* Check out the video screencast of part 3: http://screencast.com/t/iazZ2F9tMo

 Let's do some pixel calisthenics!
 In part 3 we're going to see how all that ray-casting logic works on the Apple II, and then delve into the mysteries of blending color pixels onto the hi-res screen.
 The final part next time will cover the secret sauce, fast scaling of Big Blue's texture image to the proper size.